We understand current market realities and the forces that are expected to shape Australia’s energy future.

 An Advisory Council provides independent oversight of strategy, governance and planning.

-Our management team balances leadership, management and detailed execution capability, augmented by technical expertise which we access through the Core Energy operated Energy Forum.
+Our management team balances leadership, management and detailed execution capability, augmented by technical expertise which we access through the Core Energy & Resources operated Energy & Resource Forum.

 Core regularly enters into short to longer term alliances and business associate relationships to provide access to specific competencies, through innovative partnerships.

-Core Energy operates a collaborative network of energy professionals through an entity known as the Energy Forum.
+Core Energy & Resources operates a collaborative network of energy professionals through an entity known as the Energy Forum.

 The Forum is made up of technical and commercial specialists who are engaged as required to complement the central team resources of Core.
 This ensures Core is well placed, at all times, to meet the total requirements of all client engagements.